jj98-hub/Yolo/README.md

 The weight file and config file in the Demo file are downloaded from https://pjreddie.com/darknet/yolo/

 By using the testcuda script you could found out if your cuda and cudnn is install correctly.
-If you cude is installed, you can also enable you gpu in the detection process by simply typing
+If you cuda is installed, you can also enable you gpu in the detection process by simply typing

 ````